monikamarr/ai201-project3-takemeter/README.md

 | Hot Take |    66 |
 | Reaction |    62 |

+## Data Collection Source

+Comments were manually collected from public NBA Reddit discussion threads.
+Threads were selected from player discussions, trade discussions, news posts, and highlight posts to ensure a mix of analytical discussion, opinions, and reactions.

 ## Labeling Process

-Comments were manually collected from NBA Reddit discussion threads and labeled according to the taxonomy defined in the planning phase.
+Each comment was manually reviewed and assigned one label according to the taxonomy above.

+The labeling process focused on identifying the primary purpose of the comment:

+* Analysis comments provide reasoning or evidence.
+* Hot Take comments express strong opinions or predictions.
+* Reaction comments express emotion or immediate response.

-Each comment was reviewed individually and assigned one label.
-Ambiguous examples were discussed and relabeled when necessary to maintain consistency.
+Ambiguous examples were reviewed and relabeled when necessary to improve consistency.

+---

-## Difficult-to-Label Examples
+# Difficult-to-Label Examples

-### Example 1
+## Example 1

 Comment: